Sin30/Dockerfiles/README.md

 Visit `http://your_machine_ip/` to test.

-You can put your php scripts in /html folder.
+You can put your php scripts in /html folder, and public files in /html/public folder.

 TODO: